lucee/lucee-docs/docs/03.reference/01.functions/objectload/_arguments/input.md

-a binary represenation of an object or a path to a file that contains this
+a binary representation of an object or a path to a file that contains this